-Future Erasure is a futurescaping workshop we created at CIID Research (DK) together with partners at the Media, Culture, Heritage at the University of Newcastle (UK).
+What is the future of heritage when there is no universal canon to distinguish what is worth remembering and preserving from what is not?
+This is the pressing question that guided our creation of Future Erasure, a futurescaping workshop we made at CIID Research (DK) together with partners at the Media, Culture, Heritage at the University of Newcastle (UK).

-The workshop is built to engage museum leaders in a pressing and possible future scenario: what are the experiences of heritage in a world where there is no longer enough space nor ability to store all of the heritage objects?
+The workshop is built to engage museum leaders in the possible future scenario where there is no longer enough space nor ability to store all of the heritage objects.

 We used speculative design and design fiction methods to create content and materials for this future, such as newspapers, films and a series of physical and digital prototypes to immerse our participants in this future scenario.